Key Takeaways From Supreme Court Rulings That Curb Executive Power

 “Given the Court’s constant tinkering with and eventual turn away from Chevron, it is hard to see how anyone could reasonably expect a court to rely on Chevron in any particular case or expect it to produce readily foreseeable outcomes,” the majority wrote.
 “And rather than safeguarding reliance interests, Chevron affirmatively destroys them by allowing agencies to change course even when Congress has given them no power to do so.”

-Justice Sonia Sotomayor similarly criticized the majority in Jarkesy by stating that it “pulls a rug out from under Congress without even acknowledging that its decision upends over two centuries of settled Government practice.”
+Justice Sonia Sotomayor similarly criticized the majority in Jarkesy by saying that it “pulls a rug out from under Congress without even acknowledging that its decision upends over two centuries of settled Government practice.”

 image-5677350

 (L–R) Supreme Court Justice Ketanji Brown Jackson, retired Justice Anthony Kennedy, Chief Justice John Roberts, Justice Sonia Sotomayor, Justice Elena Kagan, Justice Neil Gorsuch and Justice Brett Kavanaugh attend President Joe Biden's State of the Union address at the U.S. Capitol on March 7, 2024.
-(Alex Wong/Getty Images)
+Alex Wong/Getty Images

 Courts Getting More Authority

 Both Jarkesy and Loper Bright shifted aspects of administrators’ powers to Article III courts.
-For Jarkesy, the court empowered juries which are part of the Article III process and make determinations often respected by judges.
+For Jarkesy, the court empowered juries, which are part of the Article III process and make determinations often respected by judges.

 It’s unclear how this will play out in ensuing years, but it means that the SEC must include conventional courts, rather than bypassing them, in its enforcement process.
 Prior to Jarkesy, the commission could choose to pursue cases in an Article III court or in its own in-house tribunal.